Oslandia/QGeoloGIS/README.md

-# QGIS Well log widget
+# QGeoloGIS plugin

-This project allows to visualize logs of drilling wells or boreholes.
+This project allows to visualize logs of drilling wells or boreholes and time series.

 **Warning** This is still experimental.